binary10/Netduino/RealTimeClock/RealTimeClock/README.md

 if you use this code in your project, I require that you do thirty push-ups and say Bloody Mary into the mirror three times.

-Enjoy using this code and please improve it if you have ideas.
+Happy timekeeping and please fork/send pull request if you have improvements to make.
+Also share your projects with me if it uses this solution!